How Do You Ground a Light Switch without a Ground Wire?

 Do I have to put a ground wire in a metal box?

 If you have a metal box, you do not need to attach a ground wire to it.
-The metal box is already grounded.
-If you are using it as an emergency backup, you may want to purchase a metal switch.
+If the metal box is grounded, you can use a self-grounding switch or a pigtail.
+Consult a licensed electrician if unsure.